LUXH Investors Have Opportunity to Lead LuxUrban Hotels Inc. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-29, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LuxUrban Hotels Inc. ("LuxUrban" or the "Company") (NASDAQ: LUXH).
+BENSALEM, Pa., March 6, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LuxUrban Hotels Inc. ("LuxUrban" or the "Company") (NASDAQ: LUXH).

 Class Period: November 8, 2023 – February 2, 2024